Q: How do allergies directly affect the eyes?

 Q: Can I wear my contact lenses while I sleep?

 A: It’s always better NOT to wear your contact lenses while sleeping.
-Complications and infections in contact lens wearers multiplies 3-5 fold when worn during sleeping/extended wear.
-Many of these infections and complications can be very painful, they require discontinued use of the contacts during treatment that may last up to a few months, and can even lead to permanent vision loss.
+Complications and infections in contact lens wearers are 3-5 times more common among those who wear them to sleep when they're not supposed to.
+Many of these infections and complications can be very painful and require discontinued use of the contacts during treatment, which may last up to a few months.
+In the most severe cases, they can even lead to permanent vision loss.

 Q: What are the latest trends in contact lenses?

 A: Many contact lens manufacturers are now producing “daily” disposable contact lenses.
 These are lenses that are inserted in the morning and thrown away at night.
 This style of contact lens wear is both convenient and healthy.
-With these lenses, patients buy less solutions and don’t have to keep up with how old their lenses are and when to change them.
-Daily disposables are also beneficial in causing less allergy and dryness while reducing the risks of infection.
-Daily lenses are now offered in all types of prescriptions from distance vision to astigmatism and multifocal/bifocal prescriptions.
+With these lenses, patients save the cost of contact lens solution and don’t have to keep track of how old their lenses are and when to change them.
+Another benefit of daily disposables is that they lower the risk of ocular allergies, dryness, and infection, compared to other soft contact lenses.
+Daily lenses are now offered in most types of prescriptions, from distance vision to astigmatism and multifocal/bifocal prescriptions.

 Q: Do all contacts have UV blocking?

-A: No, many lenses do not have UV blocking capabilities, so make sure to ask your Optometrist for UV blocking lenses if that is a concern to you.
+A: No, many lenses do not have UV blocking capabilities, so make sure to ask your optician for contact lenses that block ultraviolet radiation.

 A: Even if you have never worn contact lenses before, I would recommend trying daily disposables for your workout and any other physical activity like bike riding, yoga, or sports.
-If you do wear contact lenses for sports and fitness activities, you should still use non-prescription protective eyewear to ensure that your eyes are safe from physical trauma and or glare.
-Daily disposable come in a wide variety of types for every lifestyle and are very convenient to use.
+If you do wear contact lenses for sports and fitness activities, you should still use non-prescription protective eyewear, as needed, to ensure that your eyes are safe from physical trauma and glare.
+Daily disposables are very convenient to use.
 Contact us to find out which are the best for you.